September 6th, 2013

 November 5th, 2011

 Whether you want to buy a house, a house of pancakes, or a shrine dedicated to House of Pain’s 1992 hit “Jump Around,” good credit will get you the loan you need at the lowest interest rate possible.
-But even if you have a bad credit score from unpaid hospital bills after an unfortunate jumping around-based injury, there are still lots of things you can do to improve your score.
+But even if you have a bad credit score from unpaid hospital bills after an unfortunate jumping around-based injury, there are still lots of things you can do to improve your credit health.

 September 14th, 2011